realendie/ETools_By_Endie/README.md

 # EToolsByEndie

-EToolsbyEndie is a Python utility that allows user to download YouTube videos off the web and convert files to other file formats using ffmpeg.
+EToolsByEndie is a Python utility that allows users to download YouTube videos and convert files to other formats using ffmpeg.

 ### Authors